XBRL in practice

 XBRL specifications

+Few professionals understand the complex XBRL specifications, which can consist of thousands of files.
+Only with special tooling one can browse through a specification, while often special, very expensive software must be used to send XBRL messages.
 The XBRL specifications are made by a very limited group of specialists and an understandable, functional description is not supplied.
 Therefore, their work cannot be checked.
 This leads to high costs for implementation and management, errors and a difficult adaptation of XBRL.
 Examples of errors can be found, for example, at the Dutch Tax Authorities where amounts are defined differently in the VAT message than in the Corporation tax message.

 Moreover, the market for XBRL is in the hands of a limited group of companies that have built up a position in the early years of XBRL.
 Large companies therefore pay very high costs, while small parties do not build according to specifications, but according to trial and error based on sample messages.